xinhuagu/jeetcode/README.md

 # leetcode Java solutions (Just for fun)

 ### IMHO , for SW Engineering , Work Ethic and Team Collaboration is more important.
 The talent to solve Leetcode does not mean anything.
-The right way to use Leetcode is to think of it as a place to solve puzzles or learn some algorithms.
+Maybe the right way to use Leetcode is to think of it as a place to solve puzzles or learn some algorithms.